eschweitzer78/gps-design-systems-lwc/README.md

 ## Installing beta versions using Unlocked Packages

 Follow this set of instructions if you want to deploy the library in its most recent build to a more permanent environment than a Scratch org or if you don't want to install the local developement tools.

 You can use a non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/), or one of your sandboxes.

+While installing, expand the advanced options to pick the `Compile only the Apex in the package` option.

 1. Log in to your org

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcctIAC" title="sfGpsDs">this link</a> to install the `sfGpsDs` unlocked package in your org (only when developing your own design system or as a dependency for a third-party).
-Note that this is a major upgrade with higher risk of regression (migration to typescript).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pcd3IAC" title="sfGpsDsAuNswFull">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included).
-Note that this is a major upgrade with higher risk of regression (migration to typescript).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pcd3IAC" title="sfGpsDsAuNswFull">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included). **Note**: Former users (pre-3.4), you may need to upgrade with deprecate only if you have been actively using `sfGpsDsAuNswHeaderComm` which is now superseded by `sfGpsDsAuNswHeaderV2Comm`.

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcdDIAS" title="sfGpsDsAuNswSFull">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your org (with `sfGpsDs` included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcdIIAS" title="sfGpsDsAuQldFull">this link</a> to install the `sfGpsDsAuQld` unlocked package in your org (with `sfGpsDs` included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc7kIAC" title="sfGpsDsAuVic1Full">this link</a> to install the `sfGpsDsAuVic` unlocked package in your org (with `sfGpsDs` included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc7kIAC" title="sfGpsDsAuVic1Full">this link</a> to install the `sfGpsDsAuVic` unlocked package in your org (with `sfGpsDs` included). **Note**: this library is now deprecated.

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcdNIAS" title="sfGpsDsAuVic2Full">this link</a> to install the `sfGpsDsAuVic2` unlocked package in your org (with `sfGpsDs` included).